julienkeutchayan/StochOptim/README.md

 my_stochastic_problem = MyMultistageStochasticProblem(T, A, B, c, d0)
 ```
-* Then, we build the uncertainty of our problem using a scenario tree:
+* Then, we build the uncertainty of our problem using a scenario tree: (for the sake of simplicity we consider here a standard (non-optimized) tree with 2 branches per stage)

 ```javascript
 from stochoptim.scengen.scenario_tree import ScenarioTree